SalesforceLabs/ActionPlansV4/CONTRIBUTION.md

    what you are trying to add/fix.
 That way, we can also offer suggestions or let you know if there is already an effort in progress.
 We will let you know when you're good to go to start.
 1. Fork this repository.
-1. The [README](README.md) has details on how to set up your environment.
+1. The [INSTALLATION INSTRUCTIONS](INSTALLATION.md) has details on how to set up your environment.
 1. Create a _topic_ branch in your fork based on the correct branch (usually the **main** branch.
 Note, this step is recommended but technically not required if contributing using a fork.
 1. Edit the code in your fork.
 1. Sign CLA (see [CLA](#cla) below)